Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Long workloads with flexible instances
     * Can change the EC2 instance type, instance family, OS, scope and tenancy
 * `Savings Plans` (1 or 3 years)
-  * commit to a certain type of usage, long workload
+  * Commit to a certain type of usage, long workload
-  * usage beyond EC2 Savings Plans is billed at the On-Demand price
+  * Usage beyond EC2 Savings Plans is billed at the On-Demand price
-  * locked to a specific instance family & AWS region
+  * Locked to a specific instance family & AWS region
   * Flexible across Instance Size, OS and Tenancy(Host, Dedicated, Default)
 * `Spot Instances`
-  * the **most cost-efficient** instances in AWS
+  * The **most cost-efficient** instances in AWS
   * Instances that you can “lose” at any point of time if your max price is less than the current spot price
   * Not suitable for critical jobs or databases
   * Useful for workloads that are resilient to failure